© [Damir] /Adobe Stock

 Information landlords must now provide about their properties.

-On Wednesday, October 30, Cincinnati City Council voted almost unanimously to approve legislation designed to reduce preventable evictions.
+In October of 2019, Cincinnati City Council voted almost unanimously to approve legislation designed to reduce preventable evictions.
 This stricter legal process will affect both landlords and tenants in the city limits.
 The Cincinnati Enquirer released that the city has almost 85,000 rental properties, which adds up to about 62% of all housing units here in Cincinnati, ranking amongst the highest in the Midwest.

-Here are eight motions that passed that will outline the critical laws in the new Eviction Process in the City of Cincinnati.
+Out of the eight motions that passed, below is an outline of the critical laws in the new Eviction Process in the City of Cincinnati you strongly need to know.

 Landlords are required to register their residential rental properties in Cincinnati